Thomas-Mewily/hexga/hexga/engine/hexga_engine_backend_quad/src/README.md

 ## Hexga Engine

-The usable Hexga Engine, that use the [MiniQuad](https://github.com/not-fl3/miniquad) backend.
+An implementation of the HexGa Engine Core using [MiniQuad](https://github.com/not-fl3/miniquad) Not finished yet / work in progress...

 ## Main Hexga crate